 Checking insurance quotes…

 Wi-fi access is widely available, with many hostels, cafes and guesthouses offering free wi-fi.
-In contrast, internet cafes aren't as prevalent as they once were.
-Rates generally hover around US$1 to US$2 per hour (upwards of US$6 per hour in Brazil, Argentina and Chile).
+In contrast, internet cafes are a rarity.

-Buenos Aires, Rio de Janeiro and São Paulo are the most gay-friendly cities, though gay couples are openly out only in certain neighborhoods.
-Salvador (Brazil), Bogotá and to a lesser extent Santiago, also have lively gay scenes.
+Buenos Aires, Rio de Janeiro, São Paulo and Santiago are the most gay-friendly cities, though gay couples are openly out only in certain neighborhoods.
 Elsewhere on the continent, where public displays of affection by same-sex couples may get negative reactions, do as the locals do – be discreet to avoid problems.

 Despite a growing number of publications and websites devoted to gay travel, few have specific advice on South America.
 One exception is Purple Roofs (www.purpleroofs.com), an excellent guide to gay-friendly accommodations throughout South America.

 International Travel Maps & Books (www.itmb.com) produces a range of excellent maps of Central and South America.
-For the whole continent, they have a reliable three-sheet map at a 1:4,000,000 scale and a commemorative edition of their classic 1:500,000 map.
-The maps are huge for road use, but they're helpful for pre-trip planning.
-More detailed ITMB maps are available for the Amazon Basin, Ecuador, Bolivia and Venezuela.
+For the whole continent, it has a reliable reference map at a 1:4,000,000 scale and a commemorative edition of its classic 1:5,000,000 map.
+The maps are huge for road use, but they're helpful for pretrip planning.
+More detailed ITMB maps are available for the Amazon Basin and every country in South America.
 All are available on the ITMB website.

 ATMs are available in most cities and large towns, and are almost always the most convenient, reliable and economical way of getting cash.
 The rate of exchange is usually as good as any bank or legal money changer.
 Many ATMs are connected to the Cirrus or Plus network, but many countries prefer one over the other.
 If your ATM card gets swallowed by a machine, generally the only thing you can do is call your bank and cancel the card.
 Although such events are rare, it's well worth having an extra ATM card (to a different account), should something go wrong.